-Sari Levy joins A+ Denver as a Senior Advisor.
-She also works closely with Democrats for Education Reform (DFER) and has consulted with Education Reform Now, Colorado Legacy Foundation, Charter School Growth Fund and the Travis Manion Foundation.
+Sari Levy is a consultant with A+ Colorado.
+In recent years, she has also consulted for Democrats for Education Reform (DFER), Education Reform Now, Colorado Legacy Foundation, Charter School Growth Fund, Rebound Solutions and the Travis Manion Foundation.
 Previously, she was the Associate Director of Get Smart Schools (GSS).
 Before joining GSS, Sari worked for the Piton Foundation and the Colorado Children's Campaign, and as Deputy Press Secretary for the US Senate Committee on Homeland Security and Governmental Affairs.